Why Start Orthodontics Young?

 Phase 1 Advantages

-Early intervention can help with a number of orthodontic issues in young children.
-If your child has arches that need width correction, an overbite, underbite, or other teeth positioning issue, this Phase 1 treatment will begin correcting the problem, developing the jaws properly and guiding their growth in the proper way that can lead to a quicker alignment process during Phase 2 treatment when your child’s adult teeth have fully erupted, typically around age 12.
+Early intervention, as early as age 4 or 5, can help with a number of orthopedic and orthodontic issues in young children.
+If your child has arches that need width correction, an overbite, underbite, mouth breathes, snores, or clenches/grinds their teeth, or has has any other bone or teeth positioning issues, Phase 1 treatment will begin correcting the problem.
+By developing the jaws and guiding their growth in the proper way, this will often lead to a quicker alignment process during Phase 2 treatment when your child’s adult teeth have fully erupted, typically around age 12.